numberly/flask-stupe/README.rst

 * Return any object type in views, and it will be coerced to a :code:`flask.Response`
-* Validate payloads through marshmallow_ schemas
+* Validate payloads through Marshmallow_ schemas
 * Easily add JSON converters for any custom type
 * Fetch all the blueprints from a whole module in one line
-* Native ObjectId support for both Flask and Marshmallow
+* Native ObjectId support for both Flask_ and Marshmallow_
 * Powerful configuration management
 * Decorators to handle authentication, permissions, and pagination
 * 100% coverage and no dependency